Experimental measurement and a physical interpretation of quantum shadow enumerators: QWEs for superpositions versus mixtures

-Here we showcase how superpositions and mixtures may differently manifest themselves in the three distributions of QWEs.
+Here we showcase how superpositions and mixtures may differently manifest themselves in the three distributions of {\add \emph{quantum weight enumerators}} (QWEs).
 For concreteness, we consider the following two families of parameterized $n$-qubit states.
 First, a superposition state ${\Psi_\text{sup}(p)}= \ket{\psi(p)} \! \bra{\psi(p)}$ with state vector

 and second, the corresponding incoherent mixture